Breaking ActiveCouch in Fun and Inventive Ways

 end

-Now you'll need some classes to work with.
+Then define some classes to work with:

 class Author < ActiveCouch::Base